 It can be tough getting around Western New York without a car.
 For the most part, Buffalo is a driving city, and people tend to park their cars where they live – in driveways, and in garages.
 But that’s not always the case.
 In tighter urban areas like the cities of Buffalo, Lockport, Lackawanna, and Niagara Falls, there are a number of houses without driveways, hence the demand for on-street parking.

-Conventional wisdom tells us that a house without a driveway will sell for less than a house with a driveway.
-People buying ‘drivewayless’ houses typically have a “will this affect resale value?” conversation with their realtors.
-Sellers of such properties worry that a lack of a driveway will have a negative effect on the appraisal.
+Conventional wisdom tells us that a house without a driveway will sell for less than a house with a driveway. people buying “driveway less” houses typically have a “will this affect resale value?” conversation with their realtors.
+Sellers of such properties work that a lack of a driveway will have a negative effect on the appraisal.
 But how does the active house-buying population feel?
-Is there a discount to buying a house without a driveway?
-This question has been nagging me for some time now.
-With my statistical analysis skills atrophied to nonexistence, I decided to hire Ryan Thomas of Cornell University (Department of City and Regional Planning) to find out.
+Is there a discount to buying a house without a driveway? this question has been nagging me for some time now. with my statistical analysis skills atrophied to nonexistence, I decided to hire Ryan Thomas of Cornell University (Department of City and Regional Planning) to find out.

 I went into this study expecting to find a premium paid for a parking spot.
 The opposite turned out to be true.
 The model calculated having a driveway negatively affects your property value.
 Anyone with any sense would not agree with this statement.
 Is the model measuring something else?

 What does this mean?
 The model could be measuring something else.
-Most of the houses without driveways were multi-unit.
-These properties tend to have higher value as they are income generating.
+Most of the houses without driveways were multi-unit. these properties tend to have higher value as they are income generating.
 We tried to control for that but it didn’t work.
-The most likely thing is that a driveway has no statistical relevance to the price.
+The most likely things that a driveway has no statistical relevance to the price.
 To measure the value parking has on a house is like measuring the value of paint color.
 Is this really true?